silverstone000/wanpro1/Program Structure.md

 Each module has its message queue hosted in the main module for itself and other modules to access.

-Message queues are in form of fifo queues storing specified `struct` object in it.
+Message queues are FIFO queues, storing specified `struct` object in it.

 ### Neighbour Resources